 - Track your Android Phone With your Google account

 - Go to the web browser and type "Find my Android."
 The first search result will be a map showing the last tracked location of your phone.
 If you doubt that your phone is somewhere around, turn your phone's ringer on from Google's Find my Android page.

 - Track your Android Phone Through your Phone Manufacturer

 - If you don't have a Google account, you can still find your phone through the default settings of your phone.
 If you have a Samsung phone, it has a setting called "Find My Mobile."
 If the settings are on, you can easily track through their application.

 - Track your Android Phone Through your Wireless Carrier

 - Major wireless carriers direct people to Google's find my device for locating the lost phone.
 If you still haven't found the missing phone, another option is to report it stolen/missing by the wireless carrier's website.

 The article has given details on how to track phones using IMEI online.
 An IMEI number is a unique identity of every phone.
 If you have lost your phone, you can track IMEI via USSD code, settings, phone battery's backside, and the retail box.

-You can also track phone using IMEI for free by contacting the police, asking the cell phone manufacturer, and phone tracker by IMEI number.
+You can also track phone using IMEI by contacting the police, asking the cell phone manufacturer, and phone tracker by IMEI number.
 In conclusion, people will get maximum information about this matter from the article.